microsoft/vscode-docs/docs/editor/setup.md

 - [TypeScript](http://typescriptlang.org) - The TypeScript compiler, `tsc`, for transpiling structured and strongly typed TypeScript to JavaScript.
 - [Typings](https://github.com/typings/typings) - A TypeScript type definition manager so that VS Code can provide IntelliSense for popular JavaScript frameworks.

-You'll find the components above mentioned often in our documentation and walkthroughs.
+You'll find the components above mentioned often in our documentation and walk-throughs.

 ## VS Code Extensions